SimonHansul/DEBBase.jl/README.md

 - `ODEProblem` depends on `NewDEB!` instead of `DEB!`. <br>
 - Exchanged `deb::AbstractParams` with `deb::NewDEBParams` in the function signature

-The last step is optional - `AbstractParams` would also work, but specifiying the type is useful to add more methods to `simulator`
+The last step is optional - `AbstractParams` would also work, but specifiying the type is useful to add more methods to `simulator`.
-(you might have many versions of `simulator` which all evaluate different parameter objects).
+You might have many versions of `simulator` which all evaluate different parameter objects.

+### Tips on re-defining functions

+A useful Julia function is `less()`, which prints the definition of a function.
+So you can for example use `less(DEBBase.DEB!)` to print the definition of the ODE system as given in the base model. <br>
+Alternatively, most IDEs also have functions to navigate to the definition of a symbol (e.g. `Ctrl+Alt+Click` in VSCode - does not seem to always work well for functions defined in packages).

 ## TODO